Newell Brands in Maryville confirms three positive COVID-19 cases

 Newell Brands in Maryville confirmed Monday that three employees have tested positive for COVID-19.

-"Employees were notified that three individuals have confirmed cases of COVID-19 and as a result suspended operations temporarily in the area where they work to allow for deep cleaning," Newell spokeswoman Danielle Clark stated in an email to The Daily Times.
-"These are the only confirmed cases in the facility."
+“Employees were notified that three individuals have confirmed cases of COVID-19 and as a result suspended operations temporarily in the area where they work to allow for deep cleaning,” a Newell spokeswoman who asked not to be named stated in an email to The Daily Times.
+“These are the only confirmed cases in the facility.”

-Clark added that to combat the virus, the manufacturing facility has provided face masks, implemented employee and visitor screening and enacted zero contact safe distancing.
+The spokeswoman added that to combat the coronavirus, the manufacturing facility has provided face masks, implemented employee and visitor screening and enacted zero-contact safe distancing.

-"The well-being of our employees is unequivocally our number one priority," she said.
-"We’ve implemented a number of additional safety measures to keep our employees safe during the pandemic."
+“The well-being of our employees is unequivocally our number one priority,” she wrote.
+“We’ve implemented a number of additional safety measures to keep our employees safe during the pandemic.”

-Employees have been provided emergency sick days as a result of the company's response to the COVID-19 pandemic, according to Clark.
+Employees have been provided emergency sick days as a result of the company’s response to the COVID-19 pandemic, the spokeswoman emailed.

 (0) comments